haskell-game/brainstorming/underlying-libs.md

   + simple
   + quite portable (apart from the GHCi on OS X issue)
   + zlib/libpng license
+  + multiple contexts as of v3

 * Cons
-  + only one context (only true of 2.x.
-3.x supports multiple contexts)
   + doesn't work in GHCi in OS X without some extra steps (probably not fundamentally due to the C lib)